patrickcping/pingone-terraform-examples/custom-domain-with-cloudflare/README.md

 * The certificate key as `./assets/domain.test.key`
 * The trust chain as `./assets/chain.pem`

+## Create a PingOne Environment

+TBC - Use the web console, only "SSO" capability is required

+## Create a PingOne worker client

+TBC - Must have `Environment Admin` rights to the PingOne Environment created above

 ## Set the Environment Variables

 Create an environment file: